Barlow-IO/mp.txt/README.md

  6. open a browser and go to `localhost:3001`

 Any time you save changes to code, `nodemon` will update the server.
-Just refresh, and you're good to go.
+Just refresh the web page, and you're good to go.

+#Trouble Shooting

+ 1. `-bash: node: command not found` nvm means "node version manager" and it's using `iojs` somehow. run `nvm use node` and you're good to go